When is the Beaumont entrance exam?

 If I do not attend a Catholic grade school, how do I apply for admission?

 Prospective students who attend public, private, and home schools can refer to the Applying to Beaumont page which outlines the required application materials and process.
-To obtain the link to the Beaumont application, please contact the Enrollment Office.

 How will my application be reviewed?
 Are some materials more important than others?